AJ8GH/advent-of-code/y-2023/src/main/resources/d4/README.md

 Once all of the originals and copies have been processed, you end up with `_1_` instance of card 1, `_2_` instances of card 2, `_4_` instances of card 3, `_8_` instances of card 4, `_14_` instances of card 5, and `_1_` instance of card 6.
 In total, this example pile of scratchcards causes you to ultimately have `_30_` scratchcards!

 Process all of the original and copied scratchcards until no more scratchcards are won.
 Including the original set of scratchcards, _how many total scratchcards do you end up with?_

+Your puzzle answer was `18846301`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐